Nelson Mandela turns 94 today. And what an extraordinary 94 years this man has lived! Few people in the world inspire me more.

 How do I plan to make a difference today?
 By doing three simple things: 1) Sharing this idea and hopefully inspiring others to do the same, 2) Delivering meals to homeless people here in Santa Barbara, and 3) Donating art supplies and clothing for a project my friend, Lori Robinson, is supporting in Africa.
 You might remember my post about Lori entitled, Africa’s Beautiful Bag Lady.
 Not only is she still working on trying to eliminate plastic bags in Tanzania, but she’s helping with a project called Dancing Hope.
 This project’s goal is to help children in one of the largest slums in Africa by giving them the gift of art and music.
 Click here to learn more.

 I can think of no better way to kick off this day than to post a rousing version of “Free Nelson Mandela.”
-This 1984 protest song, railing against apartheid and Mandela’s imprisonment, will forever be etched in my memory, and take me back to the days of dancing on the lawn at Lewis & Clark College, where a small, but boisterous group of student protesters built a shantytown, demanding our school divest from South Africa.
+This 1984 protest song, railing against apartheid and Mandela’s imprisonment, will forever be etched in my memory, and take me back to the days of dancing on the lawn at Lewis & Clark College, where a small, but boisterous group of student protesters built a shantytown, symbolic of the conditions for black people in South Africa, demanding our school divest.
 It’s an indelible reminder of what is possible when the world comes together in all its different ways to create change.

 This version was sung by the late Amy Winehouse during the 2008 “46664 Concert” in London.
 46664 concerts are a series of AIDS charity events played in honor of Nelson Mandela by South African musicians.
 Mandela was imprisoned on Robben Island in 1964, and was the 466th prisoner to arrive that year.